SystemsApproach/book/internetworking/switching.rst

 a completely specified route.
 The loose option can be helpful to limit the amount of information that a source must obtain to create a source route.
-In any reasonably large network, it is likely to be hard for a host to get the complete path information it needs to construct correct a strict source route to any destination.
+In any reasonably large network, it is likely to be hard for a host to get the complete path information it needs to construct correctly a strict source route to any destination.
 But both types of source routes do find application in certain scenarios, as we will see in later chapters.